jedraynes/jedraynes.com/content/posts/MSBA OPIM 602 - Project 1 Capital Bikeshare Multiple Linear Regression.md

   invisible()
 ```

-1. Linearity: In Appendix #4 (top-right), the standard residuals closely follow the Q-Q plot and this show that there is a linear relationship.
+1. Linearity: The standard residuals closely follow the Q-Q plot and this show that there is a linear relationship.
-2. Normality: In Appendix #4 (top-left), the residuals and fitted values appear to be randomly scattered around the zero reference line in red initially suggesting normality.
+2. Normality: The residuals and fitted values appear to be randomly scattered around the zero reference line in red initially suggesting normality.
 However, the results of the Anderson-Darling test for normality of the residuals returns a p-value of near-zero, which indicates the normality assumption is not satisfied.
-3. Heteroscedasticity: In Appendix #4 (top-left), there does not appear to be a bell-shaped effect of the residuals initially suggesting homoscedasticity and constant error variance.
+3. Heteroscedasticity: There does not appear to be a bell-shaped effect of the residuals initially suggesting homoscedasticity and constant error variance.
 However, the results of the Breusch-Pagan test for constant error variance returns a p-value of near-zero, which indicates that the error terms have non-constant variance and are heteroscedastic.
-4. Independent Errors / Multicollinearity: In Appendix #6, I calculated the variance inflation factor (VIF) of my final model to inspect of independent predictor multicollinearity.
+4. Independent Errors / Multicollinearity: I calculated the variance inflation factor (VIF) of my final model to inspect of independent predictor multicollinearity.
 Given the VIF values are low, near the 1.0 to 1.2 range, the error terms appear to be independent and there is no multicollinearity.

 #### *Predictions on Test Data*